The Burgh Cup

 Acknowledgements:

-We are very grateful to Mairi and Jim Maxwell, George Young, Ian Miller, Robert Harvey, Kenny Walker and Paul Jackson for sharing their Burgh Cup memories and photographs.
+We are very grateful to Mairi and Jim Maxwell, George Young, Ian Miller, Robert Harvey, Kenny Walker, Joe Connor and Paul Jackson for sharing their Burgh Cup memories and photographs.

-Many thanks also to Simone Jackson for letting us use photographs from her father's archive, and to Ian Young for the current photograph of the Burgh Cup.
+Many thanks also to Simone Jackson for letting us use photographs from her dad's archive, and to Ian Young for the current photograph of the Burgh Cup.

 Thanks to Paul Jackson for his help in putting this feature together.